 One Strain Of P.Acne Can Reduce Acne

 Apart from identifying the different strains of bacteria from clear and acne-prone skin, the researchers also uncovered a third strain of P.acnes which is found in healthy skin and rarely ever found where acne is present.
-This strain is believed to contain a natural defense mechanism that enables it to recognize and destroy any particles before they infect the
+This strain is believed to contain a natural defense mechanism that enables it to recognize and destroy any particles before they infect the bacterial cell.

 This has then led the researchers to believe that increasing the body’s strain of this particular P.acnes through a cream or lotion, could help calm breakouts.
 They might do this by blocking bad bacteria from invading the skin and preventing pimples before they start.